bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### Automatic installation of Android SDKs and dependencies

-We suggest you to use our `Install missing Android SDK components` Step to install dependencies and missing Android SDK components for your Android project:
+We suggest using our `Install missing Android SDK components` Step to install dependencies and missing Android SDK components for your Android project:

 1. Provide the required NDK version in the `NDK Revision` input field.
 Leave this input empty if you are not using NDK in your project.